1001bit/GoodGameEngine/README.md

   - **Trigger** - checks for event to activate action
   - **Action** - does the thing if trigger has told to do it

-### All the folders that start with "Custom" are for custom stuff like instuctions, gobjects or levels for developers to create for their game
+### Developer can create their own Levels, Intructions, GObjects in GGECustom directory